 - Spearhead a selection of new equipment and reagents.

-- [RS3]* Improve existing work processes by proposing, developing and implementing new operating workflows.
+- For experienced Specialist, improvement of existing work processes and proposals, development, and implementation of new operating workflows.

-- An undergraduate degree or higher in a scientific or technical field and experience with scientific research.
+- A master's degree or equivalent in a scientific or technical field.

-- A minimum of 3 [RS2]* or 5 [RS3]* years of experience in using the latest sequencing technologies either as a researcher or research support staff.
+- A minimum of 3 years of experience in using the latest sequencing technologies either as a researcher or research support staff.

-- Ability to effectively communicate and provide customer-oriented service to researchers in both written and spoken English (TOEIC 850 or higher).
+- Ability to effectively communicate and provide customer-oriented service to researchers in English both written and spoken.

-- Ability to mentor and coach less experienced members.
+- Good team player and ability to mentor and coach less experienced members.

 - Ability to judge priorities and run multiple tasks and projects in parallel under minimum supervision by the section leader.

-- [RS3]* Strong problem-finding and solving skills in core facility operations and research support.
+- Strong problem-finding and solving skills in core facility operations and research support.

 Term & Working Hours